Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 We propose a peer-to-peer network for transporting meta-data and inter-connect network clients between each other.
 A synchronization scheme running on top of it transforms a standalone app into a distributed application across several devices still owned by the same user.

 We propose a framework to replace the standalone wallet application.
 This framework handles the full stack on top of crypto networks up to the user interface and it is intended to easily build and run APPs designed for that framework.
-In this way we enable the development of peer-to-peer financial applications that are both crypto-currency and digital-asset-enabled, and that does not require a trusted third party of any sort.
+In this way we enable the development of peer-to-peer financial applications that are both crypto currency and digital-asset-enabled, and that does not require a trusted third party of any sort.

 <br>
 ## Introduction

 Standalone Bitcoin wallets were the first generation of trust-less financial applications since they didn't require to trust any third party, inheriting this property from the Bitcoin network itself.
-As the ecosystem evolved, trusted third parties were introduced again and they took over the wallet space because of technical capabilities that are easier to build in a centralized way: communication between wallets, synchronization between devices, interfacing the legacy financial system, securing funds, etc., and they consistently took the biggest share of funding, leaving standalone wallets far behind and at the same time trashing the benefit of Bitcoin of not relying on trust, one of its key features.
+As the ecosystem evolved, trusted third parties were introduced again and they took over the wallet space because of technical capabilities that are easier to build in a centralized way: communication between wallets, synchronization between devices, interfacing the legacy financial system, securing funds, etc., and they consistently took the biggest share of funding, leaving standalone wallets far behind and at the same time trashing the Bitcoin benefit of not relying on trust, one of its key features.
 Applications trying to use the blockchain to transport meta-data were considered spammers and standalone wallets were effectively left behind.

 What is needed on top of all existing protocols is a layer that faces end users and that finishes the job Bitcoin started regarding its core principles of openness, decentralization and privacy.
 Using crypto networks for transporting value or as a registry for digital assets and a new P2P Network for transporting the required meta-data at a network client level.
 This would allow financial apps to run any user level interconnected functionality without ever going through a trusted third party.

 Fermat is a Framework, a P2P Network and an Ecosystem of Fermat APPs.
 The Fermat Framework is an open source software that runs on end user devices.
-This software can run Fermat APPs, which are like mobile APPs but running on top of the Fermat Framework.
+This software can run Fermat APPs, which are like mobile APPs but that run on the Fermat Framework.

 By choosing a plug-in architecture for the Framework we make it possible for any developer to add their own reusable components.
 We define the micro use licensing scheme as the mechanism for developers to monetize their work.
 The Framework itself enforces these micro use licenses and guarantees developers a revenue stream.